 In meditation, however, the subtle disturbances and imbalances we experience in breathing are simply allowed to be.
 They pass through us precisely because we witness them and give them room within us.
 When distortions in breathing are witnessed in this way, deeper forces of breathing are awakened, and breathing acts as a healing power, gradually transforming us as it returns to its natural flow.

 The process outlined above can be experienced with physical pain as well.
 Suppose you have a horrible headache and wish you could make it disappear.
 No doubt your pain, combined with your reaction to it, is affecting your breathing.
 Perhaps your abdominal muscles have tightened, and, as a result, your breaths have become shallow; or maybe you have artificially slowed your breathing by overcontrolling it.

 Breath is also a powerful self-healing tool.
-We can bring our attention to a particular part of the body and the breath will follow to that particular part of the body.
+We can bring our attention to a particular part of the body, and the breath will follow that particular part of the body.

-By engaging our awareness and directing the breath to a particular part of our body we not only can lessen the pain but allow life energy (Prana) to flow into that space and rejuvenate it and heal it.
-Most of the times wherever we have pain there is tension and the breath cannot access so disease or discomfort arises in that particular place.
+By engaging our awareness and directing the breath to a particular part of our body, we not only can lessen the pain but allow life energy (Prana) to flow into that space and rejuvenate it and heal it.
+Most of the time, wherever we have pain, there is tension, and the breath cannot access, so disease or discomfort arises in that particular place.

 Do you know how people say to take a deep breath after a really stressful situation?
-Whether you want to cry or to yell, if you breathe properly it will reduce the tension.
-But, every once in a while – take a deep and slow breath then release any tension with your next exhalation.
-We usually have a sort of superficial breathing, without swelling into it.
-By doing this, you will become present – your mind will be in peace.
+Whether you want to cry or to yell, if you breathe properly, it will reduce the tension.
+But, every once in a while – take a deep and slow breath, then release any tension with your next exhalation.
+We usually have a sort of superficial breathing without swelling into it.
+By doing this, you will become present – your mind will be at peace.
 Every harmful eventual emotional or mental pattern can be broken this way.
 If you have a solution to an easier, more peaceful life, why wouldn’t you accept it?